 Office Buildings Have Parking Ratios Businesses Must Adhere To

 First of all most buildings have parking ratios that they adhere to so as to avoid over parking.
-For example in Austin, Tx that ratio typically ranges from 3.3 to 4 per 1000 sf.
+For example Austin Tx office buildings rentals have parking ratios that typically range from 3.3 to 4 per 1000 sf.
 What that means is that for every 1000 sf you lease you will be allowed 3.3 to 4 parking spaces.
 This equates to 250 to 300 sf per person.
 Per most leases if you exceed this amount you will be in default on your lease.
 Some landlords can be a little more flexible than others with this if they have a lot of extra parking available, if city code allows it, and if it won’t make it difficult for other tenants to find parking spaces.
 It’s important to find out how strict they will be with this requirement before you sign a lease if you think you will need more parking spaces than the commercial property will allow.

 Actual Office Space Square Footage Needed By Most Companies